gearglow/ReptiliaWithATwist/The List.md

 "Just teasing me a bit, is all," Elysia said.
 "It's amazing to see how much more self-assured he is compared to two years ago."

-"I'll have to take your word for it.
-Is that the bond's doing, or just different circumstances?"
+"You too, Ellie.
+Is that the bond's doing, do you think, or just different circumstances?"

 "A bit of both, I suppose.
-Anyone'd do better away from the Malfoys.
-But the bond probably has a pretty big effect too.
+Anyone'd do better away from the Malfoys or Durzkaban.
+But the bond probably has a pretty big effect.
 I know my work ethic's increased, too, probably as a side-effect.
 Did I tell you I wrote McGonagall?
 She's letting me drop Divination if I can test into Arithmancy.
 Which I can.
-I could test *out* of Arithmancy if I read far enough in my mindscape library, but if I do that for classes I'm actually taking, school will be *so boring.*"
+I could test *out* of Arithmancy if I read far enough in my mindscape library, but if I do that for classes I'm actually taking, school will be *so boring.* As it is, I do have the math down, just not the applications."

 "And also, this way we share a class just the two of us," Hermione smiled.

 "That too, yeah."
 Elysia smiled back.
+They both blushed and looked away.

-"*Ahem.* So, the bond.
-How exactly does that impact your and Robbie's personalities so much?"
+"*Ahem.* So, the bond," Hermione said quickly.
+"How exactly does that impact your and Robbie's personalities so much?"

-"There's a few things that go into it."
+"There's a few things that go into it, really.
+Do they go over the waveform model of magic in third-year Arithmancy?"

+"The what?"

+Elysia sighed.
+"Okay, this is going to be more complicated than I'd thought.
+Let's see, analogies...
+D'you know how light and radio and magnetism and all that can be thought of as waves?
+Well, magic is like that too."

+Hermione looked startled, then got a thoughtful expression on her face.
+"Go on."

+"The other thing you need to know is that magic comes from the soul, more-or-less.
+Power comes from internal harmony of intent.
+The stronger, more unified, more *in sync,* I guess, your intent is, the more powerful the magic is as a direct result."

+"More focused, maybe?"
+Hermione queried.
+"Like a laser?"

+"Exactly!"
+Elysia exclaimed.
+"Past a certain threshold, it starts to self-reinforce.
+A bond is similar.
+And since the parameters of the bond are defined by the oath, it tends to reinforce things related to the oath.
+The Waveform model makes a whole lot of things about magic make more sense, really, even if it *is* just an abstraction and not totally accurate. ...What?"
+She asked, warily, as Hermione was staring at her with a funny look on her face.

+"I like this new you," Hermione said.
+"I always knew you were smart, but it's *wonderful* to be able to have conversations like this with you.
+Before this summer, most of our conversations were taken up with homework, quidditch, or whatever crisis of the moment.
+Now... you just seem more comfortable in your own skin.
+More confident, more driven.
+More playful, too.
+Happier.
+I don't know, maybe that's just growing up.
+But I don't think it's *only* that."

+Elysia was silent for a little while, thinking.
+She hadn't thought about it much after the first couple of days, but she really had changed a *lot* over the summer.
+Her birthday had been a couple of weeks ago, her first as Elysia, and all of the cards and such were addressed to 'Harry.'
+It was jarring to think that that name still referred to her, and by necessity would continue to until she could change it upon reaching her majority.

+She still hadn't told Ron about most of it, either.
+Not that she was a girl, nor that she was a shifter, nor the past-life knowledge.
+She'd mentioned Robbie, and some of the things from the vault (though not the money or the trunk), but not the Kiln or all the time she was spending with Hermione.
+And none of that had occurred to her *at all* until just now.
+It struck her all at once that she was growing apart from her first friend, and she *really* didn't know how to feel about that.

+"Merlin and Morgana, I really *have* changed," she breathed.
+"Hermione, I've not told Ron about hardly *any* of this!"

+"I can just see his eyes glazing over if you did, though," Hermione replied.

+"No, I mean hardly *anything* about this summer.
+I haven't even told him I'm a girl!"

+Hermione stopped dead in her tracks.

+"Or the past-life knowledge, or the shifting, or even the trunk!"
+Elysia continued, before noticing that Hermione wasn't beside her anymore.
+"Um, Hermione?"

+"Oh no, I forgot you're famous!
+And I know how much you hate all of that, but Ellie, you *know* people are going to make a fuss about anything you do.
+And how do magicals even think about trans people, anyway?
+Is it even an issue?
+So much else is pre-Victorian, so maybe not, but..."

+Elysia couldn't help but smile.
+"Breathe, Hermione.
+I got through that Heir of Slytherin hogwash, didn't I?"

+Hermione took a deep breath, and smiled sheepishly.
+"You're right, it's not quite life-or-death, is it?"

+"I don't suppose so," Elysia said.
+"Still, it's something I should have at least given *some* thought before now.
+I guess I just felt that if *you* were okay with it all, the rest didn't really matter."

+Hermione blushed.
+"I'm flattered."

+"Still, that's not really fair to Ron, is it?"
+Elysia continued.

+"Well, maybe not, but he *is* a bloke," Hermione said.
+"And Ron can be a particularly *insensitive* bloke."

+"That's true.
+By the way, I'm sorry for being such a git over that Firebolt last Christmas.
+You were only looking out for me, like you always do.
+You deserve better than my throwing a tantrum over it."